DylanSoares/DSCI400-Wine-Data/README.md

 ## WIP README

 Project to create graphs for a presentation, train a model and generate predictions.
-The documentation for this is WIP or provided as in
+The documentation for this is WIP or provided as in.
+This project should of likely been done as a classification.
+Time being a critical aspect of this assignment, improvements could of been made.
+Expect mistakes.

 ## Dataset of Choice